 Parent-Teacher consultations are organised for each year group.
 During these meetings parents will have the opportunity to discuss progress and application to work.
-In addition, parents receive a bi-annual progress report.
+In addition, parents receive a bi-annual progress report which records grades and/or comments.
 We value a genuine dialogue with parents which is not restricted to formal meetings but is ongoing and informal.
-Please allow teachers adequate time to respond to any concerns raised.
+Please allow teachers adequate time to respond to any concerns raised by contacting the school office in the first instance to make an appointment or request a call back.